7 Strict Rules Royal Children Need to Follow

 Learn the proper wave

 You know that Windsor wave: Keep the hand straight and subtly twist the wrist—and don’t flap with the whole arm.
-Both Prince George and Princess Charlotte already seem to be mastering how to wave to onlookers.
+Prince George, Princess Charlotte and Prince Louis already seem to be mastering how to wave to onlookers.
 Their current choice of wave is a bit more enthusiastic than the rest of their family’s more delicate style, but they’ll likely tone it down when they’re older.

 Don’t keep every gift